SpainHoliday/sepawriter/README.md

 This version of the SepaWriter repository has automatic conversion to UPPERCASE for Bic/IBAN, with Regex added for Bic and IBAN code validation.

+Version 1.0.7
+---
+Fix to validate correctly, by removing Bic element where the value is not provided. (from pull request)

 Version 1.0.6
 ---